 The chill out free tours offer a real experience of Lisbon, not just a shallow visit of the monuments.
 You’ll learn about the Portuguese mentality, culture and way of life, through the eyes of the amazing volunteer guides who love their city!

 It should be lunch time by now, so head down hill to the “Food temple” the one and only vegan restaurant in Lisbon.
 They serve the best quality vegan food at great prices and you can rest from your previous tour in the quiet little street of the Food Temple restaurant, where you’ll forget you’re in the city center.
-For about 1.15€ you can have home cooked soups at every restaurant and most cafés around town.
+Or if you preffer, for about 1.15€ you can have home cooked soups at every restaurant and most cafés around town.

 Take the tram and head to Belem, home of the most beautiful monuments and sights in Lisbon.
 Most monuments and museums are FREE during Sunday morning.
 If you’re full of energy, rent a bike and ride it along the river.
 There’s a bike lane all the way through and the road is flat.
 You’ll definitely have a great experience.

 Once in Belem, visit the famous pastry shop “Pasteis de Belem”.
 You’ll notice the line is absolutely gigantic, but don’t worry!
 Do what the locals do, go inside and seat at the café, where you can enjoy you pastel de Belem and a coffee without having to wait in line.
 This pastry shop is filled with history and you’ll notice its inside is huge.
 Most tourist just wait in line and then leave, not even realizing how ancient the tiles that cover the walls are, or without noticing you can watch the ladies preparing the pastries through the window glass.